-The Master Programme in Computer Science, specialising in Computer Science, offers you a unique opportunity to customise and tailor your education to your own interests.
+The specialisation in Computer Science let you customise and tailor your education to your own interests.
 Our wide range of courses in many different subject areas are taught by internationally ground-breaking researchers, giving you the opportunity to be part of the forefront of research and development in the field.
-With a focus on creativity and problem-solving, the Master Program in Computer Science, specialising in Computer Science, prepares you for an advanced international career in industry as well as research.
+With a focus on creativity and problem-solving, this Master's programme prepares you for an advanced international career in industry as well as research.

 The Department of Information Technology at Uppsala University is world leading in computer science research.
 Courses are taught by experts in their field and are always up to date.